 Audience Analysis and Competitors Research

-Worked alongside Seaborg’s graphic designer and a content producer
+Worked alongside Seaborg’s graphic designer and Co-founders

 The values of Seaborg as a company were not reflected in their current website.
 It was very text heavy and was lacking important information, such as what is the mission of Seaborg as an organisation, who are their partners and timelines, etc.